bmstu-iu9/refal-5-lambda/docs/3-basics.en.md

 Note. _There are exceptions.
 On the one hand, these are automated tests (autotests) – programs that launch the testing function, check its result and are finalized.
-If this verification is successful the program just terminates.
-In another case the program terminates with a fail-safe.
+If this verification is successful the program silently terminates.
+In another case the program crashes with an error.
 The tests run environment can distinguish between these two cases and inform the user about failed launches.
 Another example is research in the field of automatic program conversion and verification (e.g. by supercompilation).
 In this case, an